25prabhu10/notes/docs/Non-Sorted/Interview/Roles_and_Responsibilities.md

 # Roles and Responsibilities

 Experienced Web Developer adept in all stages of advanced web development.
 Knowledgeable in user interface, testing, and debugging processes.
 Bringing forth expertise in design, installation, testing and maintenance of web systems.
 Equipped with a diverse and promising skill-set.
 Proficient in an assortment of technologies, including Java, ASP.NET, C#, IIS, Tomcat, and Microsoft SQL Server.
-Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting

 One formula you can use for this is to say "[action verb such as created, wrote, developed] [product], using [highlight the language or tool you've used], in order to achieve [result]."